myroms/roms_test/IRENE/Coupling/data_wrf_roms_wmc/Readme.md

 ```

 Use the provided Matlab driver script **`plot_debug.m`** and function **`plot_esmf.m`**
 to plot the selected exchanged fields.
-Here, we are only interested in import and
+Here, we are only interested in importing and
-export surface ocean currents.
+exporting surface ocean currents.
 An example of the figures generated and shown above.

 ### The output Files: